aurimas13/Machine-Learning-Goodness/README.md

 # NLP | Day 77

 + NLP is more than chatbots and text summarizers.
 It helps power image, video, music generators and more.
 This comprehensive guide as item **91** [here](#worthy-tools) or accessed directly through [here](https://www.deeplearning.ai/resources/natural-language-processing/?hss_channel=tw-992153930095251456) covers how it works, where it is being applied, top techniques, libraries and frameworks to name some of the things that are covered.
-If you also fancy how to leverage AI to boost your productivity and accelerate your career take a look at [this news letter](https://superhuman.beehiiv.com/).
+If you also fancy how to leverage AI to boost your productivity and accelerate your career take a look at [this newsletter](https://superhuman.beehiiv.com/).

 <p align="center">
   <img height="250px" src="https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Public/Images/Day_77_nlp.png">